Jeffery-Aifuwa/Startup-Landing-Prototype/README.md

 ```
 sudo systemctl restart nginx
 ```
-- Everything worked fine.
+- Nginx successfully forwarded traffic to the Node.js app

 3. **Dynamic Landing Page**
 - Built a landing page with HTML & CSS
 - Created a directory named "public" in the project folder
 - Moved my landing page from my local machine to the AWS EC2 sever
 ```
-scp -i /path/to/your-key.pem -r /path/to/landing-page ubuntu@<your-ec2-ip>:/home/ubuntu/
+scp -i ~/path/to/key.pem -r ./landing-page ubuntu@<EC2-IP>:~
 ```
 - Moved the files to the public folder
 - Updated my app.js file with the built landing page to replace the placeholders
 - Restarted pm2:
 ```